 - Season meat with 1/2 tsp salt and 1/4 tsp black pepper, 1 tbsp flour.
 Cook each sides for 5 minutes.
 Remove from the pan and set aside.

 - Using the same pan, add 1 tbsp butter, then add all vegetables except mushroom.
 Cook for about 3 minutes.
-Add the broth, salt, pepper, italian seasoning and sugar.
+Add the broth, sparkling juice or soda, salt, pepper, Italian seasoning and sugar.
 Cover and continue cooking in the oven for 3 hours (make sure to use oven safe dish that could take long hours of cooking.
 I used dutch oven pan) After 2 hours, taste and adjust seasoning as desired.
 Add mushroom and continue cooking until meat is fork tender.
 Taste and adjust seasoning as needed.

 - Alternatively, you can cook this on stove stop in medium low heat.
 Check the tenderness of the meat every 1 hour as it cooks faster when done using a stove.